turingschool/curriculum/source/projects/javascript/jquery/hellojq.md

 title: HelloJQ
 ---

-The first step in any new programming language is to output Hello, World.
+The first step in any new programming language is to output **Hello, World**.

 Dumb convention from the history of software development?
 Sure!
 Will you be *forever cursed* if you don't start with Hello, World?
 Definitely!

 So we'd better take care of that, here goes.